Do you need a new office chair?

-Most of us spend a third of our day (or more) sitting at our desk.
-The right chair can make a huge difference in your productivity, comfort and health, while the wrong chair can do the opposite.
+Most of us spend a third of our day (or more) sitting at our desks.
+The right chair can make a huge difference in your productivity, comfort, and health, while the wrong chair can do the opposite.
 Are you ready for a new one?
 You probably are if…

 - Your shoulders and neck are stiff and sore.

 - You have to stretch to reach your mouse or keyboard.

 - Your lower back aches.